 - Funding opportunities and pitch training

-If your company, or product, qualifies for the program and could benefit from any of the services offered, we encourage you to complete this short questionnaire indicating your interest.
-A member of our TECHi team will respond to you within 1-2 business days.
+If your company, or product, qualifies for the program and could benefit from any of the services offered, we encourage you to connect with us through [email protected].

 Innovation requires funding

-The CHEO Research Institute and Bruyère Research Institute have come together to design a program that will help streamline health innovations that will improve the lives of Canadians of any age.
-The 8-80 Innovation program is a joint endeavor between the CHEO Research Institute and Bruyère Research Institute whose goal is to partner businesses with researchers and create a rich ecosystem for early-stage innovation emerging from Eastern Ontario’s health professionals.
+The CHEO Research Institute and the Bruyère Research Institute have come together to help streamline health innovations that will improve the lives of Canadians of any age.

-The 8-80 Incubator Program aims to capture the passion and creativity within the CHEO Research Institute and Bruyère Research Institute to and foster an environment designed for and by health-care professionals.
-We will support technology validation, provide business coaches, research mentors and system navigators to help transform inspiration into high-impact products and services for our patients and families.
+The aim is to capture the passion and creativity within the CHEO and Bruyère to foster an environment designed for innovative health care professionals.
+We will jointly support technology validation, provide business coaches, research mentors and system navigators to help transform inspiration into high-impact products and services for our patients and families.

 If you have interest in funding innovation at the CHEO Research Institute, contact us at [email protected].

-TECHi is hosting an innovation pitch event called the CHEO Bears Den in November 2022 that offers researchers, innovators and start-ups the opportunity to pitch their product ideas and innovations, which aim to support and improve children’s health care.
+TECHi hosted an innovation pitch event called the CHEO Bears’ Den in November 2022 that offered researchers, innovators and start-ups the opportunity to pitch their product ideas and innovations, which aimed to support and improve children’s health care.
 Watch the event highlight video here!